-From time to time, to keep things fresh and hold your interest, consider treating yourself to some good quality new pens, some beautiful wash tape, or perhaps some stickers or stencils.
+From time to time, to keep things fresh and hold your interest, consider treating yourself to some good quality new pens for journaling, some beautiful wash tape, or perhaps some stickers or stencils.

 If journaling is a hobby that you’re committed to and you’re able to afford it, then there’s no harm in budgeting to add to your collection of supplies if it will enable you to better enjoy the activity, and achieve better results.

 13. Take the pressure off

 While journaling regularly is vital to make the most of the mental health benefits, it shouldn’t become a chore.

 Keep in mind the reason you started journaling in the first place and double-down on that purpose.

 If you have the occasional day when you have other commitments and you prioritise them, that’s totally fine, so long as it doesn’t become a pattern which results in your journaling sliding completely.

 Take the pressure off yourself, and try to embrace the mindset of this being something you do for you, as a way of taking care of yourself.

 14. Remember your purpose for journaling